gcampese/FinalProject-Group7/README.md

 # Fernando Zambrano
 Final Project Repository for Machine Learning II

-This GitHub repository serves as a base for our deliverables for our final research project in Machine Learning II.
+This GitHub repository serves as the base for our deliverables for our final research project in Machine Learning II.

 The directory structure is as follows: